-Where: CEFRES library – Na Florenci 3, Prague 1
+Where: CEFRES – Na Florenci 3, Prague 1

-When: Every second Thursdays from 3:30 pm to 5 pm
+When: Wednesdays from 4:30 pm to 6 pm

 This seminar wants to provide young researchers with a theoretical background and help them to reflect upon how they use and elaborate relevant concepts for their PhD research.
 It will also highlight the differences and similarities in using concepts in different disciplines.

 Each session will be led by a young researcher, who will comment on a theoretical text introducing a key-concept for his/her field and open it for discussion.
 Therefore, various concepts will be presented through their definitions, uses and limits.
 Concepts can’t be considered as a permanent “tool box” to which a social scientist could turn each time he/she conducts research, hence the necessity to think upon concept formation.
 The seminar aims at preventing the pitfalls of flat empiricism, words confusion, over-theorization, and at thinking through the uses and misuses of concepts.
 It could touch upon concepts such as “identity”, “modernity”, “moral behaviour”, “security”, “society”, “culture”, “form”, “gender”, “church”, “capitalism”, “professionalism”, and so forth.

 Seminar is open to PhD students and post-doctoral scholars.
 Each session will begin with an overview of one selected reading mainly in English, followed by a discussion.
 The reader with texts will be available in electronic form.
 Please write to Claire Madl to get the reader: firstname.lastname@example.org.

 The program of the 2019-2020 Seminar will be set up during its first session.